Near-optimal Delta-convex Estimation of Lipschitz Functions: Introduction

-Allowing the choice of norm via the parameter $\somenorm$ provides flexibility in the design of the estimator.
-The most natural choice is the rotation invariant Euclidean norm, corresponding to \mbox{$\somenorm = 2$}.
-However, by choosing the max-norm with $\somenorm = \infty$, the elements of the set $\{ f \in \setF_\infty(\setXhat) : v_{f,k} \le 0, k\in[k_0]\}$ are max-min-affine functions (functions defined as the maximum of minima of finitely many affine functions), as discussed in \cref{sec:max-min-affine}.
-Since \citet{Ovchinnikov2002} showed that max-min-affine functions can represent any continuous piecewise-linear function, there have been various developments of max-min-affine estimators \citep{BagirovEtAl2010,TorielloVielma2012,BagirovEtAl2020}.
+We predominantly use the Euclidean norm $\norm{\cdot}_2$ with the shorthand notation $\norm{\cdot}$.
+We only allow the norm to vary in the estimator design in \eqref{eq:dcf-funcs1}, using this flexibility to highlight connections between our method and two other techniques in the literature.
+With the max-norm ($\somenorm = \infty$), the elements of the set $\{ f \in \setF_\infty(\setXhat) : v_{f,k} \le 0, k\in[k_0]\}$ are max-min-affine functions (functions defined as the maximum of minima of finitely many affine functions).
+Since \citet{Ovchinnikov2002} showed that max-min-affine functions can represent any continuous piecewise-linear function, various max-min-affine estimators have been developed \citep{BagirovEtAl2010,TorielloVielma2012,BagirovEtAl2022}.
 However, to the best of our knowledge, none of these come with theoretical guarantees.
-In this paper, we also address this gap by proposing a tractable max-min-affine estimator based on $\setF_\infty(\setXhat)$, which is proven to achieve a near-minimax rate under the nonparametric setting of \eqref{eq:data-model} for subgaussian distributions, as shown in \cref{thm:near-minimax-rate}.
-In \cref{sec:dcf-alg}, we further discuss an extension to $\setF_1(\setXhat)$, based on the Manhattan norm (i.e., $\somenorm = 1$), which can be computed by maxout neural networks \citep{GoodfellowEtAl2013}.
+In \cref{sec:max-min-affine}, we address this gap with a tractable max-min-affine estimator based on $\setF_\infty(\setXhat)$, to which the near-minimax guarantee of \cref{thm:near-minimax-rate} applies.
+In \cref{sec:dcf-alg}, we further discuss an extension to $\setF_1(\setXhat)$, which can be computed by maxout neural networks \citep{GoodfellowEtAl2013}.